practicalli/clojure-web-services/compojure/lisp-calculator.md

        :headers {}})))
 ```

-> **Note**  Define a map called operands to match the string names of the mathematical operations (operands) to the actual functions in clojure
+> ####Note::  Define a map called operands to match the string names of the mathematical operations (operands) to the actual functions in clojure

 ```clojure
 (def operands {"+" + "-" - "*" * ":" /})
 ```

 ---

 ## All put togehter this looks like